cjbrooks12/scripture-apps/app/composeApp/src/commonMain/kotlin/com/copperleaf/biblebits/minigames/partners/ad/readme.md

-Learn more about the product or service from one of our Abide Partners (a non-skippable ad)
+Learn more about the product or service from one of our Copper Leaf Partners (a non-skippable ad)